gaehlerm/SoftwareEngineering/README.md

 	# ... and tests up to number 42
 ```

 However there are two minor things that I'd like to have improved.
-First of all there should be preferably only one, or at least very few, asserts per test.
+First of all there should be preferably only very few asserts per test.
 Here we have 42 of them.

-Second the test is testing things that were not even implemented in the code.
+Second, the test is testing things that were not even implemented in the code.
 The roman number function was only implemented for values up to a value of 3.
 So it seems as if Copilot somehow guessed what kind of tests were needed but did not check what is actually implemented.

 The code above can be refactored using a dict,